 Benefits of Implementing an Effective Internal Control System in Your Business

-Unfortunately, fraudulent activity occurs in businesses, resulting in losses in the thousands or even millions — and it’s more common than you might think.
+Internal controls are necessary if you want to keep your assets safe, whether from theft, fraud, or preventable damage.
+Unfortunately, fraudulent activity occurs in businesses, resulting in losses in the thousands or even millions, and it’s more common than one might think.

 For example, an administrator at Yale University was caught stealing electronics for years amounting to over $40 million.